 If a natural person or legal entity, irrespective of nationality, acquires or sells shares in a company listed on Nasdaq Stockholm, another stock exchange or on a regulated market, the listed company and the Swedish Financial Supervisory Authority must be notified when the aggregate holdings exceed or fall below certain limits.
-Notice is required by statute if the shareholding (including holdings of certain financial instruments) in a listed company reaches, exceeds or falls below 5%, 10%, 15%, 20%, 25%, 30% 50%, 66 2/3% and 90% of the total number of shares or votes in the company.
+Notice is required by statute if the shareholding (including holdings of certain financial instruments) in a listed company reaches, exceeds or falls below 5%, 10%, 15%, 20%, 25%, 30%, 50%, 66% and 90% of the total number of shares or votes in the company.
 Notice must be given not later than the trading day after completion of the relevant transaction.

-The Swedish Stock Market (Takeover Bids) Act imposes on a purchaser of shares in a listed company an obligation to make a public offer to purchase all remaining outstanding shares if the purchaser's shareholding reaches or exceeds 30% of the total number of votes in a listed company.
+The Swedish Stock Market (Takeover Bids) Act (Sw.
+Lagen om offentliga uppköpserbjudanden på aktiemarknaden) imposes on a purchaser of shares in a listed company an obligation to make a public offer to purchase all remaining outstanding shares if the purchaser's shareholding reaches or exceeds 30% of the total number of votes in a listed company.